Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

-Everybody forgets something from time to time.
+Everybody forgets something sometimes.
 It might be the name of someone you have known for years.
 You could forget how to spell simple words that you have always used.
 You might even forget a very important doctor's appointment that took you months to get.
-Heaven forbids if you forget your spouse's or best friend's birthday.
+Heaven forbids if you forget your spouse's anniversary or your best friend's birthday.

 While it is true that everyone forgets, there are ways to forget less often.